Arm lift (Brachioplasty)

 Risks specific to brachioplasty will be discussed with you during your consultation and will also be provided in your consent paperwork.
 These include:

-Skin necrosis: This is rare.
+Skin necrosis (skin loss): This is very rare.

 Asymmetrical results: No two sides of the body are identical to start with and there may be subtle differences between the arms afterwards too.